nwarsalee/DayZero-Nabeel-Eren/To-do-List.md

 * Get files onto Processing   *(in progress)*
 * Work on Game class          *(in progress)*
 * Work on the Person class    *(in progress)*
+* Make sure user's can't move and/or obstruct gameplay when dead

 *More to be done*